ChenBohan/Robotics-Path-Planning-02-Behavior-Planning/README.md

 }
 ```

-3.Trajectory generation
+### 3.Trajectory generation

-Returns a vector of Vehicle objects representing a vehicle trajectory, given a state and predictions.
+3.1Returns a vector of Vehicle objects representing a vehicle trajectory, given a state and predictions.

-3.1.Generate a constant speed trajectory.
+3.1.1.Generate a constant speed trajectory.

-3.2.Generate a keep lane trajectory.
+3.1.2.Generate a keep lane trajectory.

-3.3.Generate a trajectory preparing for a lane change.
+3.1.3.Generate a trajectory preparing for a lane change.

 ```cpp
 vector<Vehicle> Vehicle::prep_lane_change_trajectory(string state, map<int, vector<Vehicle>> predictions) {